cboettig/labnotebook/_posts/2013-07-01-NSF-postdoc.md

 1. Reviewer 1 expresses a desire for a case-study application
 2. More on broader public and undeserved groups
-3. Has "some similarities to the dissertation" (echoed in panel summary)
+3. Has "some similarities to the dissertation"

-I am cautious to divine too much from my reviews, since they may not completely reflect either the discussion of my proposal or the reasons for the program officers decisions -- written reviews are brief summaries made before the discussion and the NSF committees only advise program officers -- but suffice it to say none had any comment about data management.
-(It appears NSF doesn't explicitly ask for comments on this section either.)

-(

 [^1]: After moving from an undergraduate in physics, I did my best to stitch my graduate work for an evolution and ecology PhD under a unifying theme in my dissertation, but it could hardly have been more across the map.
 My dissertation had three papers: one in Adaptive Dynamics, one in Comparative Phylogenetics, and one in warning signals of ecological shifts -- there was no overlap in authors and essentially no overlap in the topic or reference lists (okay, Cox 1968, in the latter two).
 I didn't even attempt to weave in my two ecoinformatics papers.
 My undergraduate was similiarly varied.
 I spent summer 2004 in an astrophysics lab (lambda CDM models with Neta Bahcall), 2005 sequencing extremeophilic microbes in a geomicrobiology lab (with TC Onstott), 2006 doing computational methods for boundary value problems during a plasma physics fellowship (with Hersh Rabitz).
 Though a physics major I wrote my first JP on population dynamics under clonal interference (David Huse), my second on adaptive dynamics (with Joshua Weitz), and my thesis on forest canopy models (with Stephen Pacala).
 It's all a logical path of closely connected ideas in my mind of course, but I usually assume others don't see those threads...